Forbes Field: Playing field evolution

 The final posted dimensions of the ballpark were left field line 365 ft, left-center field 406 ft, deepest left-center 457 ft, deep right-center 436 ft, right-center field 375 ft, and right field line 300 ft.
 The only marker in exact straightaway center field was the Barney Dreyfuss monument, which sat on the playing field just in front of the wall.
 Some sources stated 442 ft as the distance to straightaway center.
 Some sources also stated 408 ft as a right-center distance, to the unmarked point where the center field wall intersected the end of the double-deck stands.

 Forbes Field's outfield fences / walls featured no advertising, except a 32 ft United States Marine Corps billboard during the 1943 season.

 The infield developed a "rock-hard" surface throughout the stadium's history.
 During the final game of the 1960 World Series, Yankees shortstop Tony Kubek was struck in the throat with a ball that bounced at an unexpected angle off the hard dirt surface, breaking up a potentially rally-killing double play and causing Kubek to exit the game.
 Pittsburgh went on to win the game and the championship.

-Groundskeepers burned gasoline on the mound to dry it off.
+On occasions when rainfall soaked the pitcher's mound, groundskeepers would burn gasoline on the mound to dry it off.